yuantailing/cgservice/README.md

 You should edit configs to solve following issues:

 1. Apache2 `ServerName` is not properly configured, so you will always visit the default website.
-1. Ensure ftp user roots exist and have the proper owner, or vsftpd will fail.
+1. Ensure ftp user root has the proper owner, or pyftpd will fail.
-1. The default vsftpd passwords are unsafe.
 1. The default pptp password and l2tp password are unsafe.
 1. L2tp needs to oad the IPsec af_key kernel module on the Docker host: `sudo modprobe af_key`.
 1. OpenVPN key file is broken and openvpn will fail.
 Please use the correct key file.